lanhdev/interviewbit-challenges/Strings/Reverse_the_String/README.md

 ## Approach:

+The problem can be solve by using two pointers.

+[1] Traverse string from the end and skip trailing space if there is any until we encounter last character of a word, store it to pointer `right`

+[2] Duplicate pointer `left` from `right`, continue to traverse until we encounter a space, now we have start index and end index of a word.
+Add it to result

+[3] Store value of `left` pointer to `right` pointer and repeat step [1]

+Time complexity: `O(n)`
+Space complexity: `O(n)`

 One simple approach is a two-pass solution:

 - First pass to split the string by spaces into an array of words